shorebirdtech/website/src/pages/jobs.md

 ## Location

-We're all-remote, current team members are located in California, Illinois and New York (GMT-8 through GMT-5).
-Will consider GMT-10 through GMT-3.
-We communicate exclusively through Discord (both in public and private) including often leaving video calls open in the background while we work independently.
+We're fully remote.
+Current team members are located in California, Illinois, and New York (GMT-8 through GMT-5).
+We are happy to consider anyone in GMT-10 through GMT-3.
+We communicate exclusively through Discord (both in public and private), including often leaving video calls open in the background while we work independently.

 We get together 3-4x per year as a company, all flying to some US city.